jlangner87/break_a_leg/README.md

 ## **_Description_**

 ### This application connects community theater-goers to the cast and crew of the current production.
-The theater creates information for each show (Title, production dates, length, and a cast/crew list) and a profile for each member of the show (volunteer photo, name, role, previous roles, and a short blurb from the volunteer).

-### The home page will have a list of this seson's shows.
-The name and role of each volunteer will be displayed on the show's page.
-When a user clicks on the name, it will open up to a page that displays the rest of the profile information.
+Theater admin can easily create, update, and delete show and volunteer profiles for the public to read.

 ### The two Mongoose components: Shows & Volunteers